 MSC Southeast Creative Writing program publishes first edition of literary journal, Highway 61, Revised

 Special event on Feb.
-28 at Fair Trade Books in Red Wing will celebrate book release
+28 at Fair Trade Books in Red Wing celebrated book release

 Minnesota State College Southeast's Creative Writing Certificate faculty have been inspired by the quality of their students' work - so much so that they decided to launch a new literary journal featuring student poetry, short stories, and creative non-fiction.